What Needs to Be on Every Dealership’s P&L Report

 Your Profit and Loss statement, also called an Income Statement, is a financial statement that displays your dealership’s revenue, its expenses, and as a result, its level of profitability (either net income or loss).
 It outlines all parts of the formula: Revenue – Expenses = Profit

-A P&L report represents business operations within a specific period of time, which can be a month, a quarter, a year, or any other informative timespan.
+A P&L report represents business operations within a specific period, which can be a month, a quarter, a year, or any other informative timespan.

 But it’s not quite that simple

-P&L for an automobile dealership can get pretty complicated, because one dealership has multiple distinct departments, each of which has its own revenue and expense profile.
-These business units, including:
+P&L for an automobile dealership can get complicated, because one dealership has multiple distinct departments, each of which has its own revenue and expense profile.
+These business units include:

 • New car sales